-Day 1 Darwin/Litchfield/Mary River: Leaving Darwin, we journey south to the beautiful Litchfield National Park where we visit waterfalls that flow all year round.
+Day 1 Darwin/Litchfield/Mary River: Leaving Darwin, journey south to the beautiful Litchfield National Park where you will visit waterfalls that flow all year round.
 Litchfield National Park is well deserving of all its hype and the perfect place to soak up the tranquility of the tropics.
-We explore Florence Falls, Wangi Falls and Buley Rockholes.
+Explore Florence Falls, Wangi Falls and Buley Rockholes.
 Enjoy a picnic lunch, stroll through steamy rainforests and cool off with a dip in one of Litchfield's picture perfect swimming holes.
-We finish the day in the spectacular Mary River Wetlands where the exotic birds are not the only wildlife to see.
+Finish the day in the spectacular Mary River Wetlands where the exotic birds are not the only wildlife to see.
 Keep a watch for lurking crocodiles on an afternoon wildlife cruise.
-Enjoy an outback Aussie pub meal before climbing into your bed for a well-earned rest at our Mary River region camping spot.
+Enjoy an outback Aussie pub meal before climbing into your bed for a well-earned rest at a Mary River region camping spot.

-Day 2 Mary River/Kakadu: Today we head to Kakadu National Park, World Heritage listed for its stunning natural features and for being the centre of the world's oldest living culture.
+Day 2 Mary River/Kakadu: Head to Kakadu National Park, World Heritage listed for its stunning natural features and for being the centre of the world's oldest living culture.
 Discover ancient Aboriginal rock art at Ubirr before climbing to the top of a rocky lookout for fabulous views over the Nardab floodplain.
 Don’t forget to bring your camera!
-Next we head to Maguk (Barramundi Gorge) where the hike is rewarded with a reviving swim in the plunge pools.
-Tonight we stay at our permanent camp in Kakadu National Park.
+Next stop is Maguk (Barramundi Gorge) where the hike is rewarded with a reviving swim in the plunge pools.
+Tonights accommodation is at a permanent camp in Kakadu National Park.

-Day 3 (valid for travel from 01 April 2018) Kakadu/Katherine: This morning you have the option to take a scenic flight over Kakadu (at your own expense).
+Day 3 Kakadu/Katherine: This morning you have the option to take a scenic flight over Kakadu (at your own expense).
 The flight takes in views over the Arnhem Land escarpment, vast flood plains and billabongs.
 Later spend time exploring Kakadu’s other major Aboriginal rock art site – Nourlangie (Burrunggui), while your guide provides a glimpse into how the local Aboriginal people live.
 After lunch head south and stop to visit the historic gold-mining centre of Pine Creek.
 Stop for a quick dip at Maguk or Gunlom Falls, before continuing on to Katherine, where you'll settle in for the night at a private campsite near Nitmiluk National Park (Katherine Gorge).

-Day 4 (valid for travel to 01 April 2018) Nitmiluk National Park/Darwin: Depending on the season, head out on a morning cruise along the inky waters of Katherine Gorge, or canoe between red rock walls that are up to 70 metres high (both of these activities are optional and at your own expense).
+Day 4 Nitmiluk National Park/Darwin: Depending on the season, head out on a morning cruise along the inky waters of Katherine Gorge, or canoe between red rock walls that are up to 70 metres high (both of these activities are optional and at your own expense).
 This 23 million-year-old landscape was formed by the Katherine River, which flows from Arnhem Land out to the Timor Sea.
 After lunch experience an Aboriginal interpretive display to learn about the local indigenous culture.
 You'll have the chance to get involved in some great hands-on activities, such as fire-making, boomerang and spear throwing and painting your own indigenous-style artwork to take home as a souvenir.
-Afterwards hit the road back to Darwin, where your adventure comes to an end on arrival.

 Default meeting point: Adventure Tours Shop 52 Mitchell Street Darwin